kumarrishav14/expense-tracker/planning/frontend/dashboard_tab_arch.md

 # Frontend Micro-Architecture: Dashboard Tab

 **Author:** AI Architect
-**Date:** July 18, 2025
+**Date:** July 24, 2025
 **Status:** Final
-**Version:** 1.1
+**Version:** 2.0

 ## 1. Component Overview

 This document provides the detailed micro-architecture for the **Dashboard Tab**.
 This tab serves as the main landing page, offering the user an at-a-glance overview of their financial status, key spending trends, and AI-powered insights.

-**Version 1.1 Update:** This version introduces the "Target Month" logic to intelligently display the most relevant data and a robust session-level caching strategy to improve performance and user experience.
+**Version 2.0 Update:** This version formalizes the **two-level caching strategy** and the **deferred rendering** of AI components to ensure a highly responsive user experience.

 This design adheres to the principles outlined in the main `frontend_micro_architecture.md` and `system_architecture.md` documents.

 ## 2. Responsibilities

--   **Handle the "cold start" or empty state** by displaying a welcoming message when no transaction data is present.
+-   Handle the "cold start" or empty state by displaying a welcoming message when no transaction data is present.
--   **Intelligently determine the month to display** based on the most recent available transaction data (the "Target Month").
+-   Intelligently determine the month to display based on the most recent available transaction data (the "Target Month").
--   **Conditionally display an alert** if the data being shown is not from the current calendar month.
+-   Conditionally display an alert if the data being shown is not from the current calendar month.
 -   Display high-level Key Performance Indicators (KPIs) for the Target Month.
 -   Present a clear visualization of expenses by category for the Target Month.
 -   Show a historical view of spending over the last few months.
--   Render a concise, AI-generated summary of spending patterns and actionable insights.
+-   **Deferredly render** the AI-generated summary to avoid blocking the initial dashboard load.
 -   Provide a list of the most recent transactions for immediate context.
--   Ensure the dashboard is clean, easy to read, and loads efficiently.
+-   Ensure the dashboard is clean, easy to read, and loads efficiently by employing a robust, multi-level caching strategy.

-## 3. State Management: Intelligent Session Caching
+## 3. Caching Strategy: Two-Level System

-To ensure a fast user experience, the dashboard will employ an intelligent, session-level caching strategy.
-The goal is to run the expensive `Dashboard Processor` only when absolutely necessary.
+To ensure a fast and responsive user experience, the dashboard employs a two-level caching system.

+### Level 1: Manual Session Caching (Core Data)
--   `st.session_state.dashboard_data`: A dictionary or dataclass holding all the data required for rendering (KPIs, chart data, AI insights, and display month info).
-This is the primary data cache.
+This cache stores the primary data required for rendering the main dashboard (KPIs, chart data, etc.).

--   `st.session_state.last_transaction_timestamp`: The timestamp of the most recent transaction that was used to generate the data in the cache.
-This is the key to the cache invalidation logic.
+-   **Mechanism:** Uses `st.session_state` to hold the data (`st.session_state.dashboard_data`).
+-   **Cache Invalidation:** This cache is invalidated **manually**.
+The UI fetches the `last_transaction_timestamp` from the database on each run.
+If this timestamp differs from the one stored in the session state, the cache is considered stale, and the core data is re-processed.
+This is a highly efficient, targeted invalidation scheme.

+### Level 2: Automated Function Caching (AI Insights)
+This cache stores the results of the expensive AI insight generation call.

+-   **Mechanism:** Uses Streamlit's built-in **`@st.cache_data`** decorator on the function that calls the AI processor.
+-   **Cache Invalidation:** This cache is invalidated **automatically** by Streamlit.
+Before executing the function, Streamlit creates a hash of its inputs, including:
+    1. The input arguments to the function (in this case, the `ai_insight_data` DataFrame).
+    2. The code of the decorated function itself.
+    3. The code of any functions used inside the decorated function.
+-   If this hash matches the hash from a previous run, Streamlit skips the function execution and returns the cached result instantly.
+If the hash is different (e.g., the input data has changed), the function is executed, and its result is cached for future use.

 ## 4. Component Logic and Sequence

-This sequence outlines the complete data loading and rendering logic, incorporating the cold start, target month, and cache invalidation checks.
+This sequence outlines the deferred rendering and two-level caching logic.

 ```mermaid
 sequenceDiagram